 “Mon ami, what do you make of this?”

-Carl looked at the paper.
+Clark looked at the paper.
 On it was written a definite integral.
-Carl looked at a large whiteboard above the box on which were written a series of numbers in two rows and five columns.
+Clark looked at a large whiteboard above the box on which were written a series of numbers in two rows and five columns.